Whole roast duck, the perfect indulgent Sunday lunch & this recipe comes with glorious potatoes that are almost confit & a red wine gravy.

 - Whilst this is happening heat a griddle pan over a high heat.

-- Slice your potatoes into 1cm thick scallops and then pour over the oil and season with salt and pepper.
+- Pour the oil over the potatoes and season generously with salt and pepper.

 - Grill the potatoes for a couple of minutes on each side to get some nice grill marks.